 In August 2021, the Company granted 478,750 performance-based stock options ("2021 Aug PSO").
 These stock options will vest upon the achievement of specific clinical development milestones with the percentage of shares earned being dependent on the relative total stockholder return over the performance period.
-The remaining shares will then vest in 12 successive equal monthly installments after the performance criteria is achieved.
-As of December 31, 2022, the requisite performance criteria for the 2021 Aug PSO was not achieved and not probable and no stock-based compensation expense was recognized during the year ended December 31, 2022.
+As of December 31, 2023, the requisite performance criteria for the 2021 Aug PSO was not achieved and the shares were cancelled and returned to the plan.
+No stock-based compensation expense was recognized related to these stock options.